-No, the COHC certification is awarded to the individual who successfully completes all the requirements for the credential.
+A: No, the COHC certification is awarded to the individual who successfully completes all the requirements for the credential.
 Even if an employer pays for the course and certification, the certification is awarded to the individual and only that individual can use the credential to perform audiometric tests and other responsibilities in the hearing conservation program.
 Other technicians, supervisors or the employer cannot use or share the COHC certification number.
 If you have concerns, contact the Professional Supervisor (PS) who is the licensed physician or audiologist providing oversight of your hearing conservation program (HCP).

 Q: Who is responsible for remembering the expiration date of the certification?

 Q: Does CAOHC offer any extension on certification expiration?

-All extension requests must be received by the CAOHC administrative office at least 30 days before expiration of the certification, subject to approval by CAOHC.
+A: All extension requests must be received by the CAOHC administrative office at least 30 days before expiration of the certification, subject to approval by CAOHC.
 This exception is intended for COHCs having difficulty locating a course in a specific geographic area, serious illness or other extenuating circumstances.
 To request an extension, go to the My CAOHC Account link on our home page.

-The COHC certification expiration date is set for 5 years from the date you complete the course, not the exam.
+A: The COHC certification expiration date is set for 5 years from the date you complete the course, not the exam.

-How can I find my CAOHC certificate number and expiration date?
+Q: How can I get a copy of my certificate or find my CAOHC certificate number and expiration date?

-Do I need a license as an audiometric technician in my state?
+Q: Do I need a license as an audiometric technician in my state?

-It depends on your state.
+A: Licensing requirements are determined by the state.
 Some state government agencies may claim jurisdiction over your actions as a COHC.
 For example, Oregon and Washington Departments of Labor require CAOHC certification for OHCs, while the Department of Health in Texas requires registration of all audiometric technicians, including COHCs.